Share:

 At this step, the process is no different than any other eviction.
 If the tenant has not vacated the property, the landlord may file a petition for eviction in the proper venue.
 The petition should include all relevant information regarding the parties, identify the property, and provide the cause(s) for the eviction.
 The court will then set a hearing and issue a citation and order to be served upon the tenant.
 The landlord must then prove his case at a hearing before a judge wherein the tenant may also present any defenses.

-Louisiana Eviction Attorneys
+Louisiana Section 8 Eviction Attorneys:

 504-368-2700